kalenwallin/FrontendWalkthrough/README.md

 ## Instructions
 1. Clone the repo
 2. Open the solution file in Visual Studio or double click it in the file explorer.
-3. (Optional) Remove the code in Login.cshtml and just the Login page styles in site.css.
+3. (Optional) Remove the code in Login.cshtml and the Login page styles in site.css.

 ## Questions
 If you have any questions, you can email me at: